 Sources say that European coal importers of coal for coal-fired power plants require ideal coals of 5,700 calories or higher, with a sulfur content of 0.8% and volatile matter content of 20% to 24%, and that the quality of coal from new sources is closer to this requirement.

-Data from S&P Global Offshore Commodities shows that Kazakhstan has exported 2.85 million tons of steam and coking coal to EU Steam coal importers so far this year, compared with 810,000 tons for the full year 2021.
-The data also show that Mozambique has increased its coal supply to Europe more than sixfold so far this year compared to the same period in 2021, having exported 1.1 million tons of power coal to Northwest Europe, compared to 22.653 million tons for the full year 2021.
+Data from S&P Global Offshore Commodities shows that Kazakhstan has exported 2.85 million tons of steam and coking coal to EU steam coal importers this year, compared with 810,000 tons for the full year 2021.
+The data also show that Mozambique has increased its coal supply to Europe more than sixfold this year compared to the same period in 2021, having exported 1.1 million tons of power coal to Northwest Europe, compared to 22.653 million tons for the full year 2021.

 Following the outbreak of the Russia-Ukraine conflict, global coal prices soared to record highs as the risk of energy supply disruptions increased.
-With global seaborne prices still near record highs, understandably, profit will be a key consideration for traders as coal importers source coal from these new origins.
+With global seaborne prices still near record highs, profit will be crucial for traders as coal importers source coal from these new origins.

-Coal prices in Tanzania, Kazakhstan and Nigeria are quite competitive with South Africa and the United States, which is why European coal importers are keen to source coal from these regions, sources said.
+Sources said that coal prices in Tanzania, Kazakhstan, and Nigeria are pretty competitive with South Africa and the United States, which is why European coal importers are keen to source coal from these regions.

-European coal importers will also continue to import coal from South Africa, Indonesia and Australia, a market source said.
+A market source said European coal importers would also continue importing coal from South Africa, Indonesia, and Australia.

 “More coal is expected to be shipped from Kazakhstan to Turkey in June and July due to the reduction in coal supply, especially with the Russian coal ban coming into effect.”
 The coal importer added.

-A U.S. coal importer said that while Kazakhstan’s coal has been popular in the market in recent years due to its low sulfur, exporting coal from the region to other places has not been easy.
+A U.S. coal importer said that while Kazakhstan’s coal has recently been popular in the market due to its low sulfur, exporting coal from the region to other places has been challenging.